-In particular new investment in water supply and wastewater (sewage) treatment, along with improvements to the quality of water and wastewater outfalls is required over the 2021-31 LTP period.
-Furthermore renewal of wastewater consents in 2026 will likely result in pressure to improve the standards of wastewater treatment and discharge outfalls.
+In particular, new investment in water supply and wastewater (sewage) treatment, and improvements to the quality of water and wastewater outfalls is required over the 2021-31 LTP period.
+Furthermore, renewal of wastewater consents in 2026 will likely result in pressure to improve the standards of wastewater treatment and discharge outfalls.

-The assumption for the development of the Long Term Plan is that the population of the District will continue to grow at a rate exceeding projections in our previous LTP 2018-28.

-Our growth assumption is based on Statistics NZ's 2013 'high' population scenario, with a conservative 15% buffer added in line with actual population growth experienced in recent years.
+The assumption for the development of the Long Term Plan is that the population of the district will continue to grow at a rate exceeding projections in our previous LTP 2018-28.
+Our growth assumption is based on Statistics NZ's 2013 'high' population scenario, with a conservative 15 percent buffer added in line with actual population growth experienced in recent years.
+This assumption falls roughly in the middle of the 'medium' and 'high' scenario forecasts from Statistics NZ based on the 2018 census.